arrow-kt/arrow-website/content/docs/learn/coroutines/concurrency-primitives.md

 A [`CyclicBarrier`](https://arrow-kt.github.io/arrow/arrow-fx-coroutines/arrow.fx.coroutines/-cyclic-barrier/index.html)
 is a synchronization mechanism that allows a set of coroutines to wait for each other to reach a certain point before continuing execution.
-It is called _cyclic_ because it can be reused after all coroutines have reached the barrier and released.
+It is called _cyclic_ because it can be reused after all coroutines have reached the barrier and been released.

 To use a `CyclicBarrier`, each coroutine must call the `await` method on the barrier object, which will cause the coroutine to suspend until the required number of coroutines have reached the barrier.
-Once all coroutines have reached the barrier, all of them resume execution.
+Once all coroutines have reached the barrier, they resume execution.

 :::info

-This type the behavior of [`java.util.concurrent.CyclicBarrier`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CyclicBarrier.html).
+This type models the behavior of [`java.util.concurrent.CyclicBarrier`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CyclicBarrier.html).

 :::